vuir/Assignment-4/docs/technical-documentation.md

 ## Conclusion

-The Assignment 3 portfolio successfully demonstrates advanced web engineering skills by integrating real-time APIs, implementing complex filtering logic, managing persistent user state, and optimizing performance for fast interaction.
+The Assignment 4 portfolio successfully demonstrates advanced web engineering skills by integrating real-time APIs, implementing complex filtering logic, managing persistent user state, and optimizing performance for fast interaction.
 With well-structured HTML, modular CSS, and organized JavaScript, the website provides a seamless and dynamic user experience.
+The integration of multiple APIs (geolocation, reverse geocoding, and weather) showcases sophisticated asynchronous programming and error handling techniques.